Mokkapps/website/src/content/posts/2020/2020-11-23___my-top-angular-interview-questions/index.md

 ## 10. What do you understand by directives?

-Directives add behaviour to an existing DOM element or an existing component instance.
+Directives add behavior to an existing DOM element or an existing component instance.
 The basic difference between a component and a directive is that a component has a template, whereas an attribute or structural directive does not have a template and only one component can be instantiated per an element in a template.

 We can differentiate between three types of directives:
 - **Components**: These directives have a template.